JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/resharper-essentials/inspections-quick-fixes/index.md

 Many of these inspections come with associated quick-fixes - an automated way of solving the issue by pressing <kbd>Alt+Enter</kbd>.

 Inspections are shown in the editor, using different types of underlines.
 The type of underline depends on the severity of an inspection.
-They can be suggestions, informational, warnings and errors.
+They can be hints, suggestions, warnings, or errors.
+Certain inspections can also be plain informational and will use individual highlighting.

 ### Applying Quick-Fixes